 - 1. Minimize area of switched current loops.
 In a buck regulator there are two loops where currents are switched very fast.
 The first loop starts from the input capacitor, to the regulator VIN pin, to the regulator SW pin, to the inductor then out to the output capacitor and load.
-The second loop starts from the output capacitor ground, to the regulator PGND pins, to the inductor and then out to the load (see Figure 38).
-To minimize both loop areas the input capacitor should be placed as close as possible to the PVIN pin.
-Grounding for both the input and output capacitor should consist of a small localized top side plane that connects to PGND and the die attach pad (DAP).
+The second loop starts from the output capacitor ground, to the regulator GND pins, to the inductor and then out to the load (see Figure 16).
+To minimize both loop areas the input capacitor should be placed as close as possible to the VIN pin.
+Grounding for both the input and output capacitor should consist of a small localized top side plane that connects to GND and the exposed pad (EP).
 The inductor should be placed as close as possible to the SW pin and output capacitor. - 2.
 Minimize the copper area of the switch node.
-Since the LM20133 has the SW pins on opposite sides of the package it is recommended to via these pins down to the bottom or internal layer with 2 to 4 vias on each SW pin.
-The SW pins should be directly connected with a trace that runs across the bottom of the package.
-To minimize IR losses this trace should be no smaller that 50 mils wide, but no larger than 100 mils wide to keep the copper area to a minimum.
-In general the SW pins should not be connected on the top layer since it could block the ground return path for the power ground.
-The inductor should be placed as close as possible to one of the SW pins to further minimize the copper area of the switch node. - 3.
-Have a single point ground for all device analog grounds located under the DAP.
-The ground connections for the compensation, feedback, and Soft-Start components should be connected together then routed to the AGND pin of the device.
-The AGND pin should connect to PGND under the DAP.
-This prevents any switched or load currents from flowing in the analog ground plane.
+Since the LM20242 has the SW pins on opposite sides of the package it is recommended that the SW pins should be connected with a trace that runs around the package.
+The inductor should be placed at an equal distance from the SW pins using 100 mil wide traces to minimize capacitive and conductive losses. - 3.
+Have a single point ground for all device grounds located under the EP.
+The ground connections for the compensation, feedback, and soft-start components should be connected together then routed to the EP pin of the device.
+The AGND pin should connect to GND under the EP.
 If not properly handled poor grounding can result in degraded load regulation or erratic switching behavior. - 4.
 Minimize trace length to the FB pin.
 Since the feedback node can be high impedance the trace from the output resistor divider to FB pin should be as short as possible.
 This is most important when high value resistors are used to set the output voltage.
 The feedback trace should be routed away from the SW pin and inductor to avoid contaminating the feedback signal with switch noise. - 5.
 Make input and output bus connections as wide as possible.
 This reduces any voltage drops on the input or output of the converter and can improve efficiency.
-If voltage accuracy at the load is important make sure feedback voltage sense is made at the load.
+Voltage accuracy at the load is important so make sure feedback voltage sense is made at the load.
 Doing so will correct for voltage drops at the load and provide the best output accuracy. - 6.
 Provide adequate device heatsinking.
-Use as many vias as is possible to connect the DAP to the power plane heatsink.
-For best results use a 4x4 via array with a minimum via diameter of 12 mils.
+Use as many vias as is possible to connect the EP to the power plane heatsink.
+For best results use a 5x3 via array with a minimum via diameter of 12 mils.
+"Via tenting" with the solder mask may be necessary to prevent wicking of the solder paste applied to the EP.
 See the Thermal Considerations section to insure enough copper heatsinking area is used to keep the junction temperature below 125°C.

-Figure 38.
-Schematic of LM20133 Highlighting Layout Sensitive Nodes
+Figure 16.
+Schematic of LM20242 Highlighting Layout Sensitive Nodes